 There are a number of different guises your role could adopt in this capacity, with some of the most common being helping out with patient testing and research — although some dental assistants are also hired to be part of a representative team who function as the ‘face’ of the company.
 Any new medication or product that is related to dental or oral hygiene at all is going to require significant input from people with proven experience in the field, making this one of the most potentially lucrative roads you can go down with your dental assisting diploma.

 As you can see, there’s a lot more to a dental assisting diploma than just helping the dentist to run the clinic.
-As a matter of fact, there are even more opportunities to be had as well as the three main ones listed here, but it’s just not possible to write an article long enough to provide an exhaustive list of every possible opportunity.
+As a matter of fact, there are even more opportunities to be had as well as the three main ones listed here.
+Still, it’s just not possible to write an article long enough to provide an exhaustive list of every possible opportunity.
 The main takeaway is that there are many options on the table for you, and you’ll be able to decide between them according to what best suits your own temperament, ambitions, and personal skill set.

 If you’re interested in finding out more about how these kinds of diploma programs work, get in touch with us here at Cestar College today.
 We’d love to walk you through your options and figure out exactly what it is you want to pursue.